bk/wmk/readme.md

 # wmk

-This is a simple static site generator written in Python with the following main features:
+This is a static site generator written in Python with the following main
+features:

-- Markdown content with YAML metadata.
+- Markdown content with YAML metadata in the frontmatter.
 - Additional data may be loaded from separate YAML files.
 - The content is rendered using [Mako][mako] templates.
 - Stand-alone templates are also rendered if present.